uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training.md

   <p>Whether you’re a home student (living in Wales, Scotland or Northern Ireland), an EU student or a student from outside the EU, you may still be eligible for funding to train to teach.</p>

-  <p>If you live in Wales, Scotland or Northern Ireland you’ll need to contact <a href="https://beta-getintoteaching.education.gov.uk/guidance#funding-if-you-live-in-wales-scotland-or-northern-ireland" target="_blank" rel="noopener noreferrer">your country’s student finance body (opens in a new window or tab)</a>.</p>
+  <p>If you live in Wales, Scotland or Northern Ireland you’ll need to contact <a href="https://beta-getintoteaching.education.gov.uk/guidance#funding-if-you-live-in-wales-scotland-or-northern-ireland" target="_blank" rel="noopener noreferrer">your country’s student finance body</a>.</p>

 <p>If you’re an EU national starting a teacher training course in the academic year 2020/21, you could get a bursary or scholarship, and a tuition fee loan.</p>

 <p><a href="/international-candidates#funding">Read about funding for international students</a>.</p>

-<p>If you live outside the UK or EU/EEA, you can get advice about training to be a teacher by using the <a href="https://beta-adviser-getintoteaching.education.gov.uk/" target="_blank" rel="noopener noreferrer">Teacher Training Adviser Service (opens in a new window or tab)</a>.</p>
+<p>If you live outside the UK or EU/EEA, you can get advice about training to be a teacher by using the <a href="https://beta-adviser-getintoteaching.education.gov.uk/" target="_blank" rel="noopener noreferrer">Get an adviser</a> service.</p>